-Currency conversion applied to reporting can include many different scenarios.
+Currency conversion applied to BI reports can include many different scenarios.

 - Data in multiple currencies, report with a single currency